 The Project

-Tuscany is a land rich in archaeological, landscape and cultural evidence of the Etruscan civilization, a people of skilled navigators, skilled craftsmen, expert in trade and strongly devoted to their gods and religious practices, with their own language and writing.
+Tuscany is a land rich in archaeological, landscape, and cultural evidence of the Etruscan civilization—a people of skilled sailors, wise artisans, experienced merchants, and deeply devoted followers of their gods and religious practices, with their own language and writing system.

-The narrative of Etruria Toscana is divided into six Narrative Routes, winding through museums, archaeological areas and parks, and landscapes, illustrating the most fascinating aspects of a civilization that left an extraordinary legacy.
+The story of Etruscan Tuscany unfolds through six Narrative Tours, winding through museums, archaeological sites and parks, and landscapes, highlighting the most fascinating aspects of a civilization that has left an extraordinary legacy.

 Lanscapes of the Sacred